What Is GHB?

 The Dangers Of Mixing GHB And Alcohol

 GHB is dangerous enough on its own but can quickly become fatal if mixed with other Depressants, including alcohol, Benzodiazepines, Opioids, and Barbiturates.
-When these types of substances are taken together, functions the CNS is responsible for (such as breathing and heart rates) are slowed to the point they may stop altogether.
+When these types of substances are taken together, functions the CNS is responsible for (such as breathing and heart rate) are slowed to the point they may stop altogether.

 Yet, there are signs to be on the lookout for if you think someone is under the effects of GHB and other substances.
 Alcohol and GHB can make someone feel sick, leading to nausea and vomiting.
 They may act uncharacteristically sluggish or confused.
 If they are hallucinating, they may not be able to respond properly or even walk.
 If the individual passes out or their breathing becomes erratic, seek immediate medical attention.